Updated 13th of March 2018

 PayForIt is the most well-known and widely used system through which users can make micropayments (payments of relatively small amounts of money) online, directly from their mobile phone’s credit or contract.
-Money for payments made using PayForIt is either removed from a Pay-as-You-Go user’s credit or added to a pay monthly user’s contract as a charge.
+Money for payments made at casinos using PayForIt depositing is either removed from a Pay-as-You-Go user’s credit or added to a pay monthly user’s contract as a charge.

-As far as mobile casinos are concerned, those micropayments act as deposits into a player’s casino account, meaning once the payment has gone through, they’re able to use the money to play mobile slots and other casino games.
+As far as mobile casinos are concerned, those micropayments act as deposits into a player’s casino account, meaning once the payment has gone through, they’re able to use the money to play PayForIt slots and other casino games.
 Because of the nature of PayForIt deposits, it’s one of the few mobile casino depositing methods which can’t also be used to withdraw winnings.

 There are a number of steps and a number of important players in PayForIt deposits.
 The first is obviously you, the player, who wants to enjoy great mobile slots and casino games as soon as possible.
 So you head to…

-These are the companies which actually process the payment, and are responsible for making the use of PayForIt possible.
-The most popular and well known API in the UK is Boku, but it’s joined by a number of other, less known brands such as Bango, Oxygen8, Impulse Pay, Dialogue and txtNation.
+These are the companies which actually process the payment, and are responsible for making the use of PayForIt UK possible.
+The most popular and well known API in the country is Boku, but it’s joined by a number of other, less known brands such as Bango, Oxygen8, Impulse Pay, Dialogue and txtNation.
 Whichever API is dealing with your deposit, the process and outcome should be the same, and will always involve…

 It's actually the major network providers who came together in the first place to create PayForIt, as they saw the space for easy, relatively low value mobile payments, and knew they could provide them.